jeff-kelley/opensim-utils/README.md

 [full size image](doc/scripts.png)

+##### gettexture.php /  viewtexture.html : Display a texture

+Fetch a texture in database, convert it to a JPEG file, display it on a web page.
+Use either imagick or gmagick (imagick lost J2K support on Debian/Ubuntu).
+Create manually the cache folder and chown it to the www user. viewtexture.html calls gettexture.php via XMLHttpRequest.

-#### getasset.php : Dump a raw asset.
+##### getasset.php : Dump a raw asset.

-Queries tha database for a given UUID and returns content.
+Query the database for a given UUID and returns content.
 Used to retrieve scripts.
 Do not use for binary assets.

-#### db_access.php : MySQL credentials.
+##### db_access.php : MySQL credentials.

 Common to all scripts.

-All together, these scripts allow you to dive into each and every script source code in your grid.
+All together, these scripts allow you to dive into each and every script/texture in your grid.
 Access should be granted to grid managers only (use .htaccess).

-#### Dependencies :
+##### Dependencies :

 - mysqlnd (apt install php-mysqlnd)- php-curl (apt install php-curl)
 - php-xml (apt install php-xml)
+- imagick (apt install php-imagick) or
+- gmagick (apt install php-gmagick)